CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to share code  and real time edit they can put it on Github
+Developers can share code to make accessible to others; Other developers can make changes to the code; or they can simply use for learning purposes.

 ## Question 9